 After logged in, you can add new story or edit headlines and descriptions.
 You can drag to rearrange;‘freeze’ selected content so it always stays at one spot even with new content coming in.
-Get a feel of how it looks like here.

 You can add collaborators to your rebelmouse page, import additional twitter account, hash tags, to enrich your content.
 You can also leave out retweets or save tweets to draft.

 If you’ve been using Summify, you may find News.me a replacement for the app as it emails you the daily digest (tops stories) shared by your friends and articles you may have missed from your friends’ twitter streams.
 Love it!